craigvandotcom/Simil8/README.md

 - Discord.py for Discord integration
 - Readwise for highlight retrieval
 - OpenAI for GPT-based text generation
+- Anthropic for Claude-based text generation
 - Typefully for tweet scheduling and posting

+## Contact
+For support or to report issues, please open an issue on the GitHub repository.